-The pilot project Challenge 315 is a precursor to the new T Level qualification which starts in 2020.
-As part of your course, selected Level 3 Year 2 learners will be expected to complete a minimum of 315 hours work placement over 45 to 60 days.
+As part of your course, learners will be expected to complete a minimum of 315 hours work placement over 45 to 60 days.

-- 5 days or 37 hours, usually one week at a business
+- More than 5 days or 37 hours, usually one week work taster at an external business

 - Students are expected to take on work experience across almost all subjects